 The School's personnel, who are leased through ADP TotalSource Group, Inc., are eligible to participate in a defined contribution 401(k) plan sponsored by the leasing company, covering employees who meet certain age and tenure requirements.
-Under the ADP TotalSource Retirement Savings Plan (the "Plan"), for the 2015-2016 school year the School approved a match of 100% of the employee's contribution up to 4% of the employee's compensation.
-The School contributed to the Plan \$24,744 for the year ended June 30, 2016.
-The School does not exercise any control or fiduciary responsibility over the Plan's assets, which are administered by MassMutual Financial Group.
+Under the ADP TotalSource Retirement Savings Plan (the "Plan"), the School approved a match of 100% of the employee's contribution up to 4% of the employee's compensation.
+The School contributed to the Plan \$21,044 for the year ended June 30, 2018.
+The School does not exercise any control or fiduciary responsibility over the Plan's assets, which are administered by Voya.